amaumene/gostremiofr/FLOW_DIAGRAM.md

 ┌─────────────────────────────────────────────────────────────┐
 │                    processResults()                          │
 │                                                             │
 │  1.
+Sort all torrents by priority:                        │
+│     - Resolution priority (from user config)               │
+│     - Size as tie-breaker (larger is better)              │
+│                                                             │
+│  2.
 Collect Magnets:                                       │
-│     - EZTV torrents already have hashes                    │
+│     - Apibay torrents already have hashes                  │
 │     - YGG torrents: fetch missing hashes                   │
 │                                                             │
 │  2.
 Upload to AllDebrid:                                   │